Pain in the right index fingerv, treatment: Focus Physical✓

 The main causes of pain in the right index finger include:

-• Stenosing tenosynovitis (trigger finger), where inflammation of the tendon sheath prevents smooth tendon gliding.
+• Stenosing tenosynovitis (trigger finger) – inflammation of the tendon sheath preventing smooth tendon gliding, often producing a “click” with movement.

-• Carpal tunnel syndrome is pressure on the median nerve that causes pain and tingling primarily in the thumb and index finger.
+• Carpal tunnel syndrome – compression of the median nerve causing pain, numbness, and weakness in the thumb, index, and middle fingers.

-• De Quervain's syndrome, though it primarily affects the thumb, tendon inflammation can cause referred pain to the index finger.
+• De Quervain’s syndrome – inflammation of the thumb tendons that may cause referred pain to the index finger.

 Accurately determining whether the pain is neurological or mechanical in origin allows for the creation of an individualized treatment plan.
 Each of these causes requires a specific rehabilitation approach to achieve lasting pain relief and restore functionality.